Sub-Architecture Ensemble Pruning in Neural Architecture Search: Experimental Study

 the diversity of the ensemble architecture $f$ using the disagreement measure is

 and the diversity of the sub-ensemble architecture $f\setminus\{\mathbf{w}\cdot\mathbf{h}\}$ could be calculated analogously.

-Table~\ref{tab:diver} reports their performance with the corresponding disagreement value reflecting the diversity of the whole architecture.
-Besides, Figure~\ref{fig:diver} reports the diversity of the sub-architectures using \infoabbr{} and other corresponding information.
-Note that the larger the disagreement is, the larger the diversity of the ensemble architecture or the pruned sub-architecture is.
-Three rows of Table~\ref{tab:diver} illustrate that \infoabbr{} could yield sub-ensemble architectures with more diversity.
-Besides, it is also understandable that \adanvari{} obtains more diversity than \infovari{} according to Figure~\ref{fig:diver}\subref{fig:diver:pl} since \adanvari{} has a larger ensemble architecture in the third row of Table~\ref{tab:diver}.
-Figure~\ref{fig:diver}\subref{fig:diver:pl} illustrates that the accuracy of the sub-ensemble architecture could benefit from increasing diversity before the diversity reaches one certain threshold, and that increasing diversity would be less beneficial after the diversity reaches the threshold.
-Meanwhile, Figure~\ref{fig:diver}\subref{fig:diver:pl} shows that larger sub-ensemble architectures correspond to less diversity.
-In addition, Figures~\ref{fig:diver}\subref{fig:alpha:diver:a}--\ref{fig:diver}\subref{fig:alpha:diver:b} indicate the effect of the $\alpha$ value in Eq.~(\ref{eq:10}) on the diversity, the accuracy performance, and the size of the sub-ensemble architectures.
+Table~\ref{tab,renew:alpha} and Figures~\ref{fig,new3:acc,expts}--\ref{fig,new:alpha,effect} report their performance with the corresponding disagreement value reflecting the diversity of the whole ensemble architecture as well.
+Besides, Table~\ref{tab,renew:alpha} reports the diversity of the sub-architectures using \infoabbr{} and other corresponding information.
+Note that the larger the disagreement is, the larger the diversity of the ensemble architecture or the pruned sub-architecture is. \valuabbr{} in Table~\ref{tab,renew:alpha} achieves better accuracy performance and more diversity concurrently.
+Similar results are observed in \randvari{} and \valuvari{} compared with \adanvari{} in Table~\ref{tab,renew:alpha}, which illustrates that the accuracy of the sub-ensemble architecture could benefit from increasing diversity.
+Meanwhile, Table~\ref{tab,renew:alpha} shows that larger sub-ensemble architectures correspond to less diversity sometimes.
+In addition, Figure~\ref{fig,new:alpha,effect} indicate the effect of the $\alpha$ value in Eq.~(\ref{eq:10}) on the diversity, the accuracy performance, the time cost, and the size of the sub-ensemble architectures.